 Our quarterly operating results are likely to fluctuate in the future as a publicly traded company.
 In addition, securities markets worldwide have experienced, and are likely to continue to experience, significant price and volume fluctuations.
 This market volatility, as well as general economic, market or political conditions, could subject the market price of our shares to wide price fluctuations regardless of our operating performance.
+Although we believe we have adequate sources of liquidity over the short- and long-term, the success of our operations, the global economic outlook, and the pace of sustainable growth in our markets, in each case, in light of the market volatility and uncertainty as a result of the Pandemic, among other factors, could impact our business and liquidity.
 You should consider an investment in our common stock to be risky, and you should invest in our common stock only if you can withstand a significant loss and wide fluctuation in the market value of your investment.
 The market price of our common stock is likely to continue to be subject to significant fluctuations in response to the factors described in this "Risk Factors" section and other factors, many of which are beyond our control.
 Among the factors that could affect our stock price are:

-- market conditions in the broader stock market; - actual or anticipated fluctuations in our quarterly financial and operating results; - introduction of new products or services by us or our competitors; - issuance of new or changed securities analysts' reports or recommendations; - results of operations that vary from expectations of securities analysis and investors; - short sales, hedging and other derivative transactions in our common stock; - guidance, if any, that we provide to the public, any changes in this guidance or our failure to meet this guidance; - strategic actions by us or our competitors; - announcement by us, our competitors or our acquisition targets; - sales, or anticipated sales, of large blocks of our stock, including by our directors, executive officers and principal stockholders; - additions or departures in our Board or Directors, senior management or other key personnel; - regulatory, legal or political developments; - public response to press releases or other public announcements by us or third parties, including our filings with the SEC; - litigation and governmental investigations; - changing economic conditions; - changes in accounting principles; - any indebtedness we may incur or securities we may issue in the future; - default under agreements governing our indebtedness;
+- market conditions in the broader stock market; - actual or anticipated fluctuations in our quarterly financial and operating results; - introduction of new products or services by us or our competitors; - issuance of new or changed securities analysts' reports or recommendations; - results of operations that vary from expectations of securities analysis and investors; - short sales, hedging and other derivative transactions in our common stock; - guidance, if any, that we provide to the public, any changes in this guidance or our failure to meet this guidance; - strategic actions by us or our competitors; - announcement by us, our competitors or our acquisition targets; - sales, or anticipated sales, of large blocks of our stock, including by our directors, executive officers and principal stockholders; - additions or departures in our Board or Directors, senior management or other key personnel; - regulatory, legal or political developments; - public response to press releases or other public announcements by us or third parties, including our filings with the SEC; - litigation and governmental investigations; - changing economic conditions, including those caused by the Pandemic; - changes in accounting principles; - any indebtedness we may incur or securities we may issue in the future; - · default under agreements governing our indebtedness;

-- exposure to capital and credit market risks that adversely affect our investment portfolio or our capital resources; - changes in our credit ratings; - · exchange rate fluctuations; and - other events or factors, including those from natural disasters, war, actors of terrorism or responses to these events.
+- exposure to capital and credit market risks that adversely affect our investment portfolio or our capital resources; - changes in our credit ratings; - exchange rate fluctuations; and - other events or factors, including those from natural disasters, war, pandemics, acts of terrorism, or responses to these events.